 Alternating current (AC) motors are the most common type of motor in ceiling fans but direct current (DC) motors are becoming more and more popular.

-|AC (Alternating Current)|
+|AC (Alternating current)|

-|DC (Direct Current)|
+|DC (Direct current)|

-How to compare when choosing a ceiling fan
+How to choose the best ceiling fan

-The price of ceiling fans generally ranges from $90 to $1,500 and depends on size, material, finish and brand.
+The price of ceiling fans generally ranges from $70 to $2,000 and depends on size, material, finish and brand.